How To Submit Your Writing To—And Get It Published In—Literary Journals

 Jaiye Farrell is an Oklahoma-based artist that has cultivated his style of painting from abstract patterns that transcend societal and cultural divides and remember the communal roots of humanity.
 From his infatuation with archeology emerged a creative and ambitious talent: to craft signature designs that inspire self-reflection.
 Farrell has exhibited work at Art Hall under Inclusion in Art, as well as various live-painting events.
 He continues to develop and express his signature style throughout the city.

-Resilience, 2019 (detail) by Amanda Zoey Weathers and William Walker Larason, for Making Space: Summer Mural Series Part I. Photography by Brandon Seekins
+A photo of the mural Resilience (2019) by Amanda Zoey Weathers (mentor) and William Walker Larason (mentee), for Oklahoma Contemporary’s Making Space: Summer Mural Series Part I. Photo by Brandon Seekins

 For Resilience, Weathers and Larason painted flowers surrounding a face arranged in Weathers’ geometric, paint-by-numbers style.
 The larger composition is composed of separate fields of color that never intersect, carefully arranged to form features that feel harmonious and uplifting.
 Native foliage represents the locality of Oklahoma City.